 Personal Capital doesn’t allow you to split transactions or delete any either, which can make accurate cash flow a problem.

 Even with these small issues, my husband and I still really like using Personal Capital.
-I recommend starting out with Mint and Betterment and then graduating to Personal Capital as you feel ready to level up your money.
-That’s what I’ve done in the past five years.
+It’s the best free budgeting app to level up your money!